mitchmania/mitchmania.github.io/_posts/2015-08-27-how-i-learned-about-using-uuid-in-fstab.md

 author: Mitchell Artin
 tags: linux cameras
 category: blog
+excerpt: When I first read about fstab I was probably 12 years old.
+I was using the device files in the /dev directory with fdisk with success for months so I figured this success would carry over to fstab.
+I looked at the UUID's the OS was using to mount its basic partitions and in my blissful ignorance of childhood went "psshh who needs that".
 ---
 When I first read about fstab I was probably 12 years old.
 I was using the device files in the /dev directory with fdisk with success for months so I figured this success would carry over to fstab.
 I looked at the UUID's the OS was using to mount its basic partitions and in my blissful ignorance of childhood went "psshh who needs that".